amruta95/MLZoomCamp_Capstone_Project/README.md

 6. Install packages required for this project: <br>
      _pip install -r requirements.txt_

-## 4. Deploy model as Web Service to Docker container
+## 4. Deploy model as Web Service to Docker Container

 You can deploy the trained model as a web service running inside a docker container on your local machine.